DPlayer234/lovedebugger/README.md

 debugger.useTitleBar = true
 -- Whether or not to print FPS, Lua Ram Usage and update time to the window title bar.
+-- If false, will always display it in the upper-right corner of the window instead.

 debugger.color = {...}
 -- A list of several colors used by the debugger, most notably:
 -- fgActive, fgActive2, bgActive,
 -- fgNotActive, bgNotActive
 ```

+---

+## Other Things

+* The environment location at the top may glitch out and not tell you an entirely correct path if unexpected key names are used.
+* It always uses 'debug.getmetatable' rather than 'getmetatable'.
+Therefore it can access metatables even if those have a '\_\_metatable' key.
+* The variable 'getmetatable' is overriden by 'debug.getmetatable' within the Lua prompt.
+* This tool monkey-patches Lua's 'print' (but not 'io.write') function.
+The original function is stored as 'debugger.realPrint'.

 ---